bootstrap-vue/bootstrap-vue/docs/reference/variants/README.md

 > Below are the variants available when using the default Bootstrap V4 CSS.
-When using Boostrap-Vue components, the variants are refered to by their varaint name, rather than by the underlying CSS classname
+When using Boostrap-Vue components, the variants are refered to by their variant name, rather than by the underlying CSS classname

 ## Base variants
 * `primary` - <span class="text-primary">Primary</span>